fitchmultz/rmds/COMPARISON.md

 - `rmds` has verbose output option to show which files are being removed
 - `rmds` reports a count of removed files

+## Other Potentially Related Homebrew Tools

+### clean
+The `clean` formula is a general utility that searches for files matching a regex and deletes them.
+While it could be configured to delete .DS_Store files, it's not specialized for this purpose and requires regex knowledge.

+Key differences:
+- `rmds` is purpose-built specifically for .DS_Store files
+- `rmds` requires no regex knowledge
+- `rmds` is macOS-focused for a macOS-specific issue
+- `rmds` provides helpful reporting of removed files

+### macos-trash
+The `macos-trash` formula moves files and folders to the trash rather than deleting them.
+It's a general-purpose utility for macOS.

+Key differences:
+- `rmds` permanently deletes .DS_Store files instead of moving to trash
+- `rmds` is specialized for a specific file type
+- `rmds` is more lightweight (shell script vs Xcode project)
+- `rmds` recursively handles all matching files in one command

 ## Alternatives

 ### Using find directly